david-thrower/cerebros-core-algorithm-alpha/train-cerebros-llm-in-docker.md

   - Effect: The number of samples to use for the main training stage (Stage I-b).
   - Type: int
   - Default: 200
+- **PHASE_I_B_SAMPLE_EXPANSION_BATCH_SIZE**:
+  - Effect: Number of samples expanded in memory.
+(Higher = more RAM pressure and faster training.
+Lower = less RAM pressure and a CPU bottleneck expanding the samples.)
+  - Type: Int
+  - Default: 100
 - **PHASE_I_B_VAL_SPLIT**
   - Effect: The fraction of the Stage I-b dataset to reserve for validation (e.g., 0.15 for 15%).
   - Type: float